project-dmaestro/data-interview-qs/posted-challenges/2020/october/28/solution-r.md

 dataset$next_pymnt_d <- parse_date_time(dataset$next_pymnt_d, orders = c("my", "ym"))
 ```

-There would be parsing errors caused by singular zeroes which `parse_date_time()` doesn't recognize as date format.
+There would be parsing errors caused by singular zeroes which `parse_date_time()` didn't recognize as date format.
 Those were cases which a loan hadn't been issued for reasons unknown, no payment had been made, or no credit had been pulled.
-The parsing error causes `NA` to exist in the dataset but that's okay.
+The parsing error causes `NA` to exist in the dataset but that woulnd't cause any problem for the purpose of this challenge.

-Now, the format of those Date columns is `yyyy-mm-dd UTC` which is _slightly_ incorrect.
-Technically, there's no day specified in the original file, only abbreviated month and year without century.
-There's also the "UTC" set by `parse_date_time()` automatically seeing that I don't specify which timezone those dates are in.
-Thus, string manipulation is needed to extract only the year and month.
-In this case, I'm using `sub()` to get rid of anything after the second hypen.
+The format of those Date-typed columns was `yyyy-mm-dd UTC` which is _slightly_ incorrect according to the original file as there was only abbreviated month and year without century.
+There was also the "UTC" set by `parse_date_time()` automatically seeing that I hadn't specified which timezone those dates were in.
+Thus, string manipulation was needed to extract only the year and month.
+In that case, I used `sub()` to get rid of anything after the second hypen.

 ```r
 dataset$earliest_cr_line <- sub("^([^-]*-[^-]*).*", "\\1", dataset$earliest_cr_line)